-When reviewing application, the admission committee makes special note of how you have done in the course prerequisites (anatomy, physiology, statistics, and lifespan development).
-Students who will have completed the anatomy/physiology sequence by the application deadline will be reviewed more favorably than those who have no grades in these classes.
+When reviewing applications, the admission committee makes special note of how you have done in the course prerequisites (anatomy, physiology, statistics, and lifespan development).
 Applicants may be currently enrolled in pre-req classes, or plan to complete these courses in the spring term.
-Please note that we will need an official transcripts indicating that all prerequisite courses are completed before you can enroll in any classes in the program.
+Please note that we will need an official transcript indicating that all prerequisite courses are completed before you can enroll in any classes in the program.

 How many applications do you usually have each year?

 We typically receive around 150 appliations each year for a cohort of 45 to 50.